Over the last 15+ years, jobs boards have established themselves as a reliable and lucrative online business model.

 For many of the more established online recruitment businesses, it began in the latter days of magazine publishing where recruitment adverts were placed in the back section of industry journals.

-Over time these ads became more lucrative than the magazine subscriptions themselves and were spun off as standalone brands.
+Over time, charging for job ads became far more profitable than the magazine subscriptions themselves, and the job advertising sections were spun off as standalone brands.
+To this day, selling job adverts to employers is how job boards make money.

 Much like property, auto listings and dating, recruitment ads remain a stable part of any classified business.

-Here we take a look at some of the main considerations and principles for anyone looking to launch a job board business.
+Here we take a look at some of the main considerations and principles for anyone trying to figure out how to start a job board business.
 These should all be included in your job board business plan.

 What is your niche?